VC Theoretical Explanation of Double Descent

 This bound holds under the assumption that all training samples are enclosed within a sphere of radius 1, in \textbf{Z}-space.
-In summary, VC-dimension can be bounded by the input dimensionality (N), or by the norm of weights.
+In summary, VC-dimension can be bounded by the input dimensionality (N), or by the norm squared of weights $\boldsymbol{w}$.
 These are two different mechanisms for controlling VC-dimension.
 In machine learning literature, the expression (\ref{eq3}) is widely known as scale-sensitive or fat-shattering VC-dimension \citep{Scholkopf2002, Shawe-Taylor1996}, where shattering is performed by delta margin hyperplanes (with constraints on margin size or $||\boldsymbol{w}||^2$).

 The double descent phenomenon can be observed for various learning methods used to estimate weights $\boldsymbol{w}$ for the network structure in Figure \ref{fig1}.
-Next, we present empirical results showing the application of VC bounds (\ref{eq1}) and (\ref{eq3}) for modeling double descent when network weights are estimated using SVM or Least-Squares (LS) classifiers.
+Next, we present empirical results showing the application of VC-bounds (\ref{eq1}) and (\ref{eq3}) for modeling double descent when network weights are estimated using SVM or Least-Squares (LS) classifiers.
 For large networks trained using LS, when N is larger than sample size (\textit{n}), minimization of squared error is performed using pseudo-inverse, which finds a solution corresponding to the minimization of the norm squared $ || \boldsymbol{w} ||^2$.